This is the 6th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Remember to wrap up any gumpaste you are not directly working with so it doesn’t dry and harden.

 The blossoms need to dry for several hours, preferably overnight, so they are dry and hard before I go to the next stage.

 Placing the stamen into the blossom

-My blossoms are now dry and hard, so now I am going to put the stamen into the flower.
+My blossoms are now dry and hard, so now I will put the stamen into the flower.

-Stamens come in bundles that you can buy from any cake suppliers, and each stamen has a double end.
+Stamens come in bundles that you can buy from any cake supplier, and each stamen has a double end.
 Cutting the stamen in half, I will use each half for one blossom.